Photo by Matthew Henry / Unsplash

 brew install mysql-client

-To upgrade to the new version, just run: brew upgrade pscale
+To upgrade to the new version, just run the command: brew upgrade pscale

 The use case

-We will build a light authentication system where we only need the user's table.
+We will build a light authentication system with only a table to store users.

 Authenticate from the CLI